 Try frames that have an asymmetric shape if you’re feeling adventurous.
-Aviators, rectangles, cat eyes, square, wrap or shield styled and wayfarer sunglasses will work well for round faces.
+Aviator sunglasses, rectangles, cat eyes, square, wrap or shield styled and wayfarer sunglasses will work well for round faces.

 Stay away from small frames, round frames, oval frames, oversized shades and anything that will make a round face look rounder.

 Celebrity examples of round faces are Mila Kunis, and Tatyana Ali.